-- 3. Proposed measures to reduce or control noise impacts, if any. - 8.
-Land and Shoreline Use Find help answering land and shoreline use questions - a.
+8. Land and shoreline use

+Find help answering land and shoreline use questions11

+a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.

-VACANT LAND, NEIGHBORS ARE SINGLE-FAMILY HOME.
-PROPOSAL WILL NOT AFFECT ANYONE b.
+Site is vacant, public land to west, vacant land to south, single family to north, street to east b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses because of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? no